She Births® Doula Service

 Over my years of working with families within the systems of birth I find the protocols and fear based culture we live in has only intensified and made it even harder for families to achieve a more natural and positive birth experience.

-For 20 years I have supported families as a doula – this is where I discovered the most about childbirth, transformation and also pain relief.
+For 20 years I have supported families through their birthing experience as a doula – this is where I discovered the most about childbirth, transformation and also pain relief.
 Birth is scary no matter how it unfolds and it will be one of the most intense life events we go through.
 The birth room is the coalface and where I created She Births® but also where I have developed the She Births® Doula Service offerings that we now mentor our team with.

 I am extremely happy to be able to offer our bespoke Doula Service infused with the unique She Births® philosophy and methods for pregnancy, birthing and postpartum.